SCIM: User provisioning with OneLogin

 - Admin users can set the default values for new users created via SCIM:

-- Default company account (only available in case of multiple company accounts)
+- Default entity (only available in case of multiple entities)

 - Email notification with account data